 Welcome to the Wellington Region Community Services and Supports page!

 Wellington Region Community Services provides consultation and support to individuals, families, schools and other agencies regarding issues surrounding Autism Spectrum Disorder.
-For more information or to complete an intake, please call (519) 763-5812 ext.
-7.
+Please contact us:

 What does Community Services and Supports offer in the Wellington area?